funwithflutter/lit_firebase_auth/README.md

   - Windows, macOS and Linux to be added in the future
 - **Multiple authentication providers**
   - Package supported: Google and Apple
-  - Please see Authentication Providers[Authentication Providers](#authentication-providers) for other sign-in providers
+  - Please see [Authentication Providers](#authentication-providers) for other sign-in providers
 - **Services and state managed for you**
   - Easily interact with Firebase from anywhere in your app
   - Monitor the auth state and react to changes